≡ Menu

 A quick guide to asset classes

 One of the most fun things about managing your own investments is coming up with an asset allocation strategy to diversify your portfolio.
-It’s a chance to tinker like an alchemist to find that blend of asset classes that’s going to help you weather the financial storms ahead, and see you dancing upon the sunlit plains of financial independence some time yonder.
+You get to tinker like an alchemist to find a blend of asset classes that will weather the inevitable financial storms ahead – and hopefully someday leave you dancing upon the sunlit plains of financial independence.

-So what are the asset classes that make suitable straw for your passive investing nest?
+So what asset classes make suitable straw for your passive investing nest?

 The main asset classes

-This will be familiar stuff to many Monevator readers, but it’s always useful to have a frame of reference, especially as the investing world can rarely agree on a consistent definition for anything.
+However it’s always useful to have a frame of reference – especially as the investing world can rarely agree on a single definition for anything!

 Cash